Zuehlke/software-engineering-corner/drafts/messaging-first-architecture.md

 ## 2. Why & When Messaging-First?

-In most systems I’ve worked on, HTTP APIs were the go-to service A calls service B, often in a tightly coupled chain.
+In most of the systems I’ve worked on, HTTP APIs were the standard architectural approach, where service A calls service B often in a tightly coupled sequence.
 That works fine for many workflows, especially when you need quick, direct responses.
 But in a recent project, we leaned into a messaging-first approach using Azure Service Bus.
 Instead of services calling each other directly, they communicated through messages and that changed a lot.

 It wasn’t about replacing REST, but about picking the right model for the problem.
 Messaging brought clear benefits in areas like: